MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getmodificationtime.md

 ---
 title: bitsadmin getmodificationtime
-description: Reference topic for the bitsadmin getmodificationtime command, which retrieves the last time the job was modified or data was successfully transferred. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin getmodificationtime command, which retrieves the last time the job was modified or data was successfully transferred. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article